shaheer4290/resturant-app/README.md

 # Resturant App

-Restful Apis to create a quiz bulder application
+Restful Apis to create a resturant application

 ## Built using
 - PHP Laravel 9